 There is also no evidence that credit protection returns lead equity returns ahead of earnings announcements.
-If some informed investors possessed superior information about an upcoming earnings announcement and choose to exploit it in the CDS market, we would expect to see credit protection returns during the (t-5,t-1) and (t-6,t-2) intervals predict date t equity returns.
+If some informed investors possessed superior information about an upcoming earnings announcement and choose to exploit it in the CDS market, we would expect to see credit protection returns during the (t-5, t-1) and (t-6, t-2) intervals predict date t equity returns.
 The lack of such predictability means that there is no support for the hypothesis of informed trading around earnings announcements in CDS markets.

-Table 12 reports the results from a more specific test of the inattention explanation.
-Again, we use the fractional response, the fraction of the credit protection return response from t to t+11 that occurs immediately at t due to the equity return at t, to measure the speed of the credit market response to information in the equity market.
+Table 16 reports the results from a more specific test of the inattention explanation.
+Again, we use the fractional response, the fraction of the credit protection return response from t to t + 11 that occurs immediately at t due to the equity return at t, to measure the speed of the credit market response to information in the equity market.
 We compare the fractional response for earnings announcement days to the analogous response for non-announcements days.
-We conduct this comparison between earnings announcement days and the entire baseline sample used in Table 11 as well as between earnings announcement days and a placebo group of non-announcement days chosen to closely mimic the firm characteristics and equity returns on announcement days.
-Since announcement days usually have more volatile equity returns, we need to make sure it is not just the difference in magnitude of the equity return generating the difference in the fractional response.
-Specifically, for each earnings announcement we find four equity returns for the same issuer that are matched on equity return magnitude and lie outside a (t-15, t+15) window around earnings announcements.
+Since announcement days usually have more volatile equity returns, we need to control for the magnitude of the equity return.

-The first column of Table 12 shows that the fraction of the response from t to t+11 due to the response on day t (the contemporaneous response) is 16.5% for ordinary days versus 19.1% for announcement days and the difference of 2.6% between these estimates is statistically significant at the 1% level.
-Based on these estimates, the fractional response is 15.7% larger following earnings announcements than the response for ordinary days.
-The comparison of earnings announcement days to the placebo days leads to a slightly smaller estimated difference, as expected, of 17.1% for matching non-announcement days versus 19.1% for announcement days; the difference between these estimates is 2.0% and remains statistically significant with a t-statistic of 4.4.
-Using the placebo sample as the control group, the fractional response is 11.2% larger following earnings announcements, and so, the difference remains highly economically significant.
+The first column of Table 16 shows that the fraction of the response from t to t + 11 due to the response on day t (the contemporaneous response) is 2.5 percentage points higher for announcement days compared to ordinary days and this difference is statistically significant at the 1% level.
+Based on this estimate and the baseline fractional response of 16.4% for ordinary days, the fractional response is 15.2% larger following earnings announcements than the response for ordinary days.
+Controlling for the depth and the characteristics of the equity return reduces this difference to 1.8 percentage points.
+Nevertheless, the result remains statistically significant at the 1% level.
+Even after controlling for equity turnover in addition to depth and the magnitude of the equity return, the fractional response is 6.8% larger following earnings announcements, and so, the difference remains highly economically significant.19